Floer trajectories and stabilizing divisors: Transversality and compactness

 The universal space will incorporate perturbation data.
 The space $\cJ_\Gamma^l(X,D)$ of domain-dependent perturbations of class $C^l$ is a Banach manifold, and similarly for the space $\cJ_\Gamma^l(X,D)$ of domain-dependent perturbations whose value is fixed on the boundary of $\ol{\U}_\Gamma$ corresponding to lower-dimensional strata.
 Indeed, the space of almost complex structures $J_\Gamma$ equal to $J_D$ near the nodes is a smooth Banach manifold as in McDuff-Salamon \cite[Proposition 3.2.1]{ms:jh}.
 Each of the conditions fixes $J_\Gamma$ on a subset.
 Hence $\cJ_\Gamma^l(X,D)$ is also a smooth Banach manifold.
 We leave it to the reader to show that $\cJ_\Gamma^l(X,D)$ is non-empty, using the fact that $C^l$ functions on the boundary of smooth manifolds with corners have extensions over the interior.

 The universal moduli spaces are cut out locally by Fredholm sections of a Banach vector bundle.
-Recall from \eqref{coll} that the universal disk admits local trivializations $\U^i_\Gamma \to \M^i_\Gamma \times C$.
+Recall from \eqref{coll} the local trivializations $\U^i_\Gamma \to \M^i_\Gamma \times C$.
 Our local universal moduli spaces are cut out from the spaces